mstrumillo/phosp_hotspots/README.md

 # phosp_hotspots
+running the scripts requires previous alignment of protein domains sequences - I cut out the domains out of proteins and put the number of the start of the domain in fasta header.
+It is possible to use full protein alignment, but I have no idea how well that works. depending on alignment, two 00. scripts are available.
+If the pdb is known, 00.phosp_hotspots.py should be used, with the variable pdb_name+domain_start updated in script as in pdb_name;start in alignment. if you do not want to map PDB, you can use the 00.full_alignment.py script, it requires the same files.

 required knowledge:
-alignment with domains cut out out of proteins what pdb to map to (its sequence has to be in alignment)- its name and start of the domain whats the domain what are the phosphorylations if theres regs/ active sites
+alignment with domains cut out out of proteins what pdb to map to (its sequence has to be in alignment)- its name and start of the domain where are the phosphorylations if theres regs/ active sites

-if you do not want to map PDB, you can use the 00.full_alignment.py script, it requires the same files.

 required files:
 alignment.ali